 When visiting the Lan Su Gardens, here’s a heads up for first time visitors – Portland’s Chinatown is going through a challenging transition and this area seems to surprise tourists.

 I want to be transparent, Portland has a severe homelessness problem and you will see that near the Lan Su Chinese Garden.

-    That detail aside, the Chinese Garden is lovely, especially during spring.
-You won’t find cherry blossoms here, but you will be impressed by blooming magnolias, orchids, daphne and camellias.
+You won’t find cherry blossoms here, but with so many other impressive spring blooms (orchids, daphne and camellias) you won’t even miss them.
 The indulgent spring fragrance of daphne is reason alone to visit!

 - Best time to visit: Early March

 - Hours: Open daily from 10am to 6pm

 Address: 239 NW Everett St. Portland, Oregon 97209

 #7.
 Laurelhurst Park

 When discussing the best spots for cherry blossoms in Portland, it would be inexcusable to skip Laurelhurst Park (one of the best parks in Portland).

 Expect to find blooming rhododendrons and prolific cherry blossoms.
 Bring a picnic basket and enjoy the afternoon with a group of friends.